 Company mobile as a benefit

 It is becoming increasingly common for companies to choose to offer a company mobile as a benefit to their employees.
 The requirement for employees to be mobile during their working day, together with more advanced technology in mobile telephony, has meant that a company mobile has become close to a requirement of a large part of the workforce.
 Especially in professional groups such as salespeople, who are constantly on the go and who at the same time have great requirements to always be available both before and after working hours.
 This may seem like a big investment with a hefty price tag.
 But the fact is that you can boost productivity by creating a mobile workforce that is always prepared to interact with customers or clients regardless of location.

 But can employees use the same phone to make private calls?
 Where does the border go?
 Due to the fact that many people use their company mobile to make private calls, preferential taxation has been introduced on company mobile phones.

-Benefits created issues
+But these benefits created issues

 How company mobiles are used have proved to be an issue in accounting.
 Complications have led to a change of rules, meaning that private calls are tax free.
 This is due to Skatteverket’s decision that company mobiles should be seen as car benefits which are tax free according to income tax law.